 Goodwill is the amount by which the cost of an acquisition exceeds the fair value of the net assets we acquire.
-Current accounting standards require that goodwill no longer be amortized but instead be periodically evaluated for impairment based on the fair value of the reporting unit.
-At March 29, 2009, approximately \$473.9 million or 16.2%, of our total assets represented goodwill.
+Goodwill is not amortized and is required to be periodically evaluated for impairment.
+At December 27, 2009, \$475.9 million, or 12.2%, of our total assets represented goodwill.
 Declines in our profitability may impact the fair value of our reporting units, which could result in a write-down of our goodwill.
-Reductions in our net earnings caused by the write-down of goodwill could harm our results of operations.
+Reductions in our net earnings caused by the write-down of goodwill or our investment in the joint venture could harm our results of operations.